aaronERA/Open-Source-Cybersecurity-Toolbox/Network-Monitoring/README.md

 ## 🐊 WinDump

-### Installation and Configuration
-1. Download and install WinDump from the [official website](https://www.winpcap.org/windump/install/).
-2. Launch WinDump.
-3. Start capturing packets by running the `windump` command with appropriate flags.

 ### Review
 WinDump is a command-line network protocol analyzer for Windows that is similar to tcpdump.
 While it can be used to capture and analyze network traffic, its command-line interface can be intimidating for less experienced users.
 Additionally, its Windows-only platform limits its usefulness for network administrators who work across multiple operating systems.